-- The FNFA's pledged revenue streams originate from entities with low financial system risk, which will continue to offset risks posed by economic disparities and the historically unbalanced, although improving, institutional framework of the Canadian First Nations sector. - We expect that the FNFA will continue to have strong loan and customer growth, supporting revenue stability, despite a shorter lending history. - The FNFA's growing staff will continue to implement strong risk management policies and sufficient strategic positioning, in our view.
+- Canada's low financial system risk and the sector's low leverage risk will continue to offset somewhat the risks posed by economic disparities and the historically unbalanced, although improving, institutional framework of the Canadian First Nation sector. - We expect that FNFA's growing loan book and market position will continue to strengthen its revenue stability and bolster its business position, despite a shorter lending history. - FNFA's growing staff will continue to implement strong risk management policies and sufficient strategic positioning, in our view.

 We believe that the FNFA will continue to benefit from solid underlying asset quality.
 The authority lends exclusively to First Nations communities in Canada.
-There are over 600 First Nations in the country, with capital needs that some have estimated at more than C\$20 billion.
+There are more than 600 First Nations in the country with capital needs that some have estimated are more than C\$20 billion.
 Those needs are typical of all Canadian communities: infrastructure (water and roads), community-owned housing, equipment, and economic development.

 In our view, the institutional framework under which First Nations in Canada operate has historically been weaker than that of other local and regional governments in the country.
 The frequency and extent of reforms affecting the division of responsibility and revenues between First Nations and other levels of government in Canada have been evolving for over a century.
-The historical and existing fiscal and legal structures have led to large socioeconomic gaps between First Nations and Canada, in part, due to weak equalization mechanisms.
+The historical and existing fiscal and legal structures have led to large socioeconomic gaps between First Nations and Canada, in part due to weak equalization mechanisms.
 Therefore, in our view, the sector's economic resilience is somewhat weaker than that of Canada overall, particularly given the disparities in income per capita across First Nations.

 Nevertheless, we believe the institutional framework for First Nations is improving.
 Reflecting this improvement, the federal government established longer-term 10-year grants available to First Nations as of April 2019, which, when implemented, should provide funding that is more predictable than the previous one- and five-year funding agreements.
-This initiative is part of the new fiscal relationship between the federal government and the Assembly of First Nations that seeks to address some of the system's historical weaknesses.
-At the same time, there is a prudent legislative framework in place for FNFA borrowers.
+This initiative is part of the new fiscal relationship between the federal government and the Assembly of First Nations that seeks to address some of the system's historical weaknesses and strengthen fiscal self-sufficiency.
+A prudent legislative framework is in place for FNFA borrowers.
 Under this framework, First Nations that would like to borrow from the authority must receive a Financial Performance Certificate from the First Nations Financial Management Board indicating compliance with certain financial ratios, among other requirements.
-In addition, borrowers pledge revenue streams to support loan repayments.
+In addition, borrowers pledge revenue streams that FNFA prudently discounts to support loan repayments.
 The sources of these streams directly deposit them in a secured revenues trust account that the FNFA uses to repay debt.
-The authority discounts pledged revenues according to the type of revenue.
-Over 70% of these revenues come from either the federal or provincial governments.
-In our view, these entities are subject to low financial system risk, in part, due to strong regulatory standards and supervision in Canada.
+Over 80% of these revenues come from the federal or provincial governments.